China appoints US-trained central banker

 - Amid bidding war for Amazon HQ2, Pittsburgh debates trade-offs

+At the central bank, Yi’s potential tasks include making interest rates and the exchange rate of China’s tightly controlled yuan more market-oriented and improving financial regulation, according to Larry Hu of Macquarie Capital.

+“China is facing new challenges and the room for growth is smaller,” said Hu in a report.
+“Key is to unleash productivity by reforming the system, albeit containing risks in the process.
+It’s much easier said than done.”

-The NPC endorsed the appointment of Zhong Shan to a second term as commerce minister.
+The NPC endorsed the appointment of He Lifeng to a new term as chairman of the Cabinet’s planning agency, the National Development and Reform Commission, and of Zhong Shan to a second term as commerce minister.
 Liu Kun was named finance minister.

-Yi, 60, is well known to foreign investors and foreign regulators as head of China’s foreign exchange regulator.
+Yi, 60, is well known to foreign investors and regulators as head of China’s foreign exchange regulator.
+He already was overseeing efforts to make the mechanism that sets the yuan’s exchange rate more flexible.

-He received his Ph.D. from the University of Illinois and taught at Indiana University.
+Before joining the People’s Bank in 1997, Yi also taught at Indiana University.
 He also has a degree in business administration from Hamline University in Minnesota.

+“Highly regarded in the international circles and seen as a pragmatic reformist, Yi Gang’s appointment is set to ensure policy continuity and a smooth transition,” said Mizuho Bank in a report.

+Zhou, who is retiring after a record 15 years in the post, is the most prominent Chinese figure in global finance.

-Beijing is trying to rein in surging debt that prompted international ratings agencies to cut its credit rating last year.
-The Communist Party has declared controlling financial risk a priority this year.
+China’s surging debt prompted international ratings agencies to cut its credit rating last year.
+The ruling party has declared controlling financial risk a priority this year.

 Zhou warned in October that rising debt could have a “severe impact” on the economy but said last week regulators believed they had debt under control.